-The US dollar borrowing is made a foreign exchange contract and cross currency swap to hedge the full amount of risk throughout the term of the borrowing and pay interest at the rate 2.85% per annum on every 6 months (see Note 36.4).
+The US dollar borrowing is made a foreign exchange contract and cross currency swap to hedge the full amount of risk throughout the term of the borrowing and pay interest at the rate 2.85% per annum on every 6 months (see Note 35.3).

-The Company and its subsidiaries have to abide to certain financial conditions, which the Company and its subsidiaries have to maintain the debt with interest-to-equity ratio (see Note 31) and for the long-term loan agreement of a subsidiary, there is a condition requiring the Company has to maintain its shareholding ratio in that subsidiaries and debt service coverage ratio.
-As at October 31, 2022 and 2021, the Company and its subsidiaries are able to maintain the ratios as stipulated in the agreements.
+The Company and its subsidiaries have to abide to certain financial conditions, which the Company and its subsidiaries have to maintain the interest-bearing debt to equity ratio (see Note 30) and for the long-term loan agreement of a subsidiary, there is a condition requiring the Company has to maintain its shareholding ratio in that subsidiaries.
+As at October 31, 2023 and 2022, the Company and its subsidiaries are able to maintain the ratios as stipulated in the agreements.